-However, mothers who just gave birth are known to undergo “denning”; a period during which they don’t eat for almost a year and lose up to half of her body weight.
+However, mothers who just gave birth are known to undergo “denning,” a period during which they don’t eat for almost a year and lose up to half of their body weight.

 Unlike hibernating bears, female polar bears denning don’t experience decreased heart and breathing rates.

 Polar bears are carnivores.
 They spend over 50% of their lives hunting – but less than 2% of their hunts are successful.